jcolag/silver-bat-01-seeking-refuge/text/05-threshold.md

 "...and yet, if we pay for each account at the time of the merger, we would have no idea which accounts have been created by real people or are at all active."

 "Mister Flint...*Will*, the only reasonable measure of the strength of the network is the number of accounts, to which you have already agreed.
-Therefore, it must stand to reason that each account carries a value, whether or not your team has the interest in authenticating anything they see.
+Therefore, it must stand to reason that each account carries a value, regardless of whether your team has the interest in authenticating anything they see.
 Your lack of diligence does not decrease the value of the property."
 Wow, she's really putting the screws to him, now that we're getting towards the end.

 "But we would need to invest in..."